openapi-ts/openapi-typescript/README.md

 const swaggerToTS = require('@manifoldco/swagger-to-ts');

 const input = JSON.parse(readFileSync('spec.json', 'utf8')); // Input be any JS object (OpenAPI format)
-const output = swaggerToTS(input, { namespace: 'MySpec' }); // Outputs TypeScript defs as a string (to be parsed, or written to a file)
+const output = swaggerToTS(input, { wrapper: 'declare namespace MyAPI' }); // Outputs TypeScript defs as a string (to be parsed, or written to a file)
 ```

 The Node API is a bit more flexible: it will only take a JS object as input